 - AGC has strong ties with key decision-makers on Capitol Hill and at the federal agencies (EPA, OSHA, etc.) to advocate issues directly impacting federal contractors

 - During the Federal Contractors Conference held annually in D.C.
 AGC provides opportunities to raise issues to the commanders and leaders of the federal construction agencies (Corps of Engineers, NRCS, NAVFAC, GSA, VA, Coast Guard, Air Force, BOP, etc.)

 - National Committees (Corps of Engineers, NRCS, Marine Contractors, etc.) work to address and resolve issues that impact business operations of federal contractors.
 Branch members now chair the NRCS, Corps of Engineers and Marine Contractors Committees, National AGC.

-- Art Daniel (photo shown above) is 2017 National AGC President and President, AR Daniel Construction Services, Inc., Cedar Hill, Texas.
+- Eddie Stewart (photo shown above) is 2018 National AGC President and President, Caddell Construction, Montgomery, AL.

 Gain an Advocate in the Valley

-- Mississippi Valley AGC has strong ties with the leaders and key decision-makers of the Mississippi Valley Division, Corps of Engineers and its districts (St. Paul, Rock Island, St. Louis, Memphis, Vicksburg, and New Orleans ) (MG Michael Wehr, Commander, Mississippi Valley Division, and President, Mississippi River Commission, shown left)
+- Mississippi Valley AGC has strong ties with the leaders and key decision-makers of the Mississippi Valley Division, Corps of Engineers and its districts (St. Paul, Rock Island, St. Louis, Memphis, Vicksburg, and New Orleans ) (MG Richard Kaiser, Commander, Mississippi Valley Division, and President, Mississippi River Commission, shown left)

 - Mississippi Valley AGC and the Mississippi Valley Division (MVD) have executed a formal partnering agreement that emphasizes the use of partnering principles in issues resolution.
 The two organizations maintain their partnership through quarterly meetings each year and additional facilitated partnering sessions every 5 or 6 years.